 Terms Offered: Summer

 In this course, Relay students will recognize the literacy demands present within discipline-specific learning materials and strategically support all learners to access the content in a way that facilitates understanding.
-Access to content is contingent upon students’ abilities to read and comprehend discipline-specific materials.
-To support all learners, Relay students need a foundational understanding of how reading skill is developed and should be able to strategically support students’ abilities to access content by identifying the literacy demands of class texts.
-With this knowledge, Relay students will be well-positioned to recognize potential barriers to students’ comprehension and plan scaffolds to support access to content.
+Relay students will build their foundational understanding of how reading skill is developed.
+With this knowledge, they will be well-positioned to recognize potential barriers to students’ comprehension and plan scaffolds to support access to content.

 MATH-505: Advanced Applications of Teaching & Learning in the Mathematics Classroom